Roma Agrawal

 Alice Harman

 Alice has written over 40 books for kids, about everything from art to outer space.
 She's bringing her new book to ChipLitFest and it's all about famous paintings told from the perspective of the subjects themselves – including superstar Mona Lisa.
+Alice is also running a workshop for adults, about writing for children.

 Read More